draiimon/PanicSense/RENDER-DEPLOY-FIX.md

 This is caused by Render not installing dev dependencies.
 Our `render-build.sh` script fixes this by using `npm install --production=false`.

 ### Module import errors
 There can be compatibility issues between CommonJS and ES modules.
-Our `app-render.js` file is a simplified CommonJS version of the server that avoids these issues.
+Our `app-render.cjs` file is a simplified CommonJS version of the server that avoids these issues by using the .cjs extension to force CommonJS mode.

 ### Database connection issues
 Make sure your `DATABASE_URL` environment variable is correctly set in the Render dashboard.
 The app will still start without a database connection, but some features won't work.